<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 1. Tractivity

-Tractivity is a UK SRM platform with 25 years of experience supporting regulated organisations.
+Tractivity is a UK SRM platform that has been developing stakeholder relationship management software since 2002, more than 20 years supporting regulated organisations.
 It is the only platform on this list built specifically for the stakeholder data model: one‑to‑many and many‑to‑many relationships, sentiment captured at the interaction level, and an audit trail designed for regulatory scrutiny rather than commercial reporting.

 What it replaces the spreadsheet with: a single stakeholder record covering every email, call, meeting, survey response, event attendance and feedback comment, searchable and reportable on demand.
 Mail syncing captures inbound replies automatically, while GDPR-compliant communications enforce opt-ins and restrictions without the need for a second spreadsheet to track consent.

 Proof point: After moving off spreadsheets, Transport for the South East reported spending less than a quarter of the time on stakeholder management than before.
-Tractivity's own data shows an average 20% efficiency improvement per professional, equivalent to £5,000 to £8,200 per professional per year.
+Tractivity's own analysis shows an average 20% improvement in stakeholder management efficiency, equivalent to £5,000 to £8,200 per professional per year.

 Security and compliance: covered through ISO 27001:2022 certification, Cyber Essentials Plus, annual NHS DSPT assessment, availability on G-Cloud 14, and hosting in Microsoft Azure UK South.

-Pricing: starts at £9,495 per year, plus £500 per additional user, with no record caps.
+Pricing: from £9,495 per year, plus £500 per additional user a year, with no record caps.
 Engage‑360, a public-facing engagement portal, is available as an additional module.

 Best for: local authorities, NHS trusts, energy and water companies, transport bodies and consultancies that need a defensible, audit-ready stakeholder record, not just a more organised spreadsheet.